foghorn/fibs/fibs-plugin/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Added the ability to exclude drafts in posts that get featured images

 = 1.4 =
 * Moved post checking items into their own function
 * Added configurable options to the script